 Over time, acid that rises into the esophagus may injure the esophageal lining and lead to Barrett’s esophagus.
 A small percentage of people with the condition develop esophageal cancer.

-At NYU Langone’s Center for Esophageal Disease, gastroenterologists use specialized tests to examine the esophagus and diagnose the condition.
+At NYU Langone’s Center for Esophageal Health, gastroenterologists use specialized tests to examine the esophagus and diagnose the condition.
 Our multidisciplinary team of experts offers cutting-edge therapies to manage Barrett’s esophagus and prevent cancer.

 Treatment for Barrett’s esophagus includes medications to manage reflux, as well as minimally invasive endoscopic and surgical procedures to destroy or remove precancerous cells.